Mark McMorris and Max Parrot: Best of frenemies

 Mark McMorris and Max Parrot aren't exactly rivals, but they're not best friends either.

-The Canadians are two of of the world's best snowboarders, and both are medal favourites heading into the 2018 Winter Olympics in Pyeongchang, South Korea.
+The Canadians are two of of the world's best snowboarders, and both are medal favourites at the 2018 Winter Olympics in Pyeongchang, South Korea.

 But that's just about where the similarities between the two end, according to McMorris.